robotpony/w42/content/blog/2025/how-i-use-ai-tools-and-how-they-are-changing-software-development.md

 ## Different tools for different jobs

 I’ve found that the most useful way to think about AI is as a collection of specialized tools.
-Each tool behaves like a hand-crafted instrument with its own strengths and idiosyncrasies, and picking the right one for a given task can make the difference between success and frustration.
+Each one behaves like a hand-crafted instrument with its own strengths and idiosyncrasies, and picking the right one for a given task can make the difference between success and frustration.
 Picture a workshop where every tool is built for a particular purpose, only that a some of those tools occasionally start hallucinating.

 **Claude.ai** has become my design partner.
 I use it for ideation, design thinking, research, and writing.
-The conversational depth works perfectly for exploring complex problems and you can iterate on ideas in real-time without the cognitive overhead of context switching.
+The conversational depth works perfectly for exploring complex problems, and you can iterate on ideas in real-time without the cognitive overhead of context switching.

-I had a real breakthrough with Claude when I started using style guides as prompts, when I realized that it thrived on clear and narrow context.
+I had a real breakthrough with Claude when I started using style guides along side my prompts, when I realized that it thrived on clear and narrow context.
 I had some stale product requirements that needed to communicate their core value more clearly.
 Instead of grinding through rewrites myself, I asked Claude to provide alternatives closer to my style and Paul Graham's voice.
-The transformation was remarkable—suddenly dry technical specs became compelling explanations of why someone should care about the feature.
+The transformation was remarkable: suddenly dry technical specs became compelling explanations of why someone should care about the feature.

 **Claude Code** lives in my terminal and VSCode, handling coding tasks.
-It excels at working on small utilities, refactoring changes, extending existing code, and—surprisingly: teaching me new codebases.
+It excels at working on small utilities, refactoring changes, extending existing code, and, surprisingly, teaching me new codebases.
 There's something magical about being able to ask, "What does this function actually do?" and getting a clear explanation instead of spelunking through documentation.
 It's useful on larger projects, too, but you do have to manage your scope carefully.

 **Llama** runs locally for evaluation and prototyping.
 When I need to experiment without cloud dependencies, or when I'm working on something sensitive, having a capable local model changes the game.
 It's not as conversational as Claude (depending on the model and hardware), but for quick code analysis or brainstorming, it's invaluable.